 The journey to the observatory takes in wonderful views around Kielder Reservoir and Kielder Forest.
 Experienced astronomers and friendly staff always offer an enjoyable event no matter the weather.

-The observatory runs events 7 nights a week however all require booking several weeks in advance of visiting.
-Tickets for weekend events around each new moon always sell out and therefore priced at a premium.
+The observatory runs events 7 nights a week and for most nights particularly weekends booking is required several weeks in advance of visiting.
+Tickets for weekend events around each new moon (the best time to visit) always sell out and are therefore priced at a premium.

-For the best stargazing experience plan your visit during the observing season (September to March) when the evening skies are dark.
-Avoid periods around full moon when the skies suffer the moon's natural light pollution.
+The best time to visit Kielder Observatory is during the observing season (September to March) when the evening skies are dark.
+You should also avoid periods around the full Moon when the skies suffer from bright Moonlight.
 Use our dark sky calendar to see when is the best time to visit Kielder Observatory and book early!

 Location events organiser

 Weather forecast for Kielder (1.3 miles away) updated 02/12/23 at 12:00.